zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 Lift < 1: There is a negative association between X and Y (X and Y are less likely to occur together than expected).<br>

 Lift({Milk, Bread}⇒{Eggs})= Support({Milk, Bread, Eggs})/Support({Milk, Bread})×Support({Eggs})<br>

+### Loss Function in Unsupervised
+Unsupervised learning is about modeling the world<br>

 ## 2. Data Preprocessing
 ## 3. Linear Classifiers